appleiphonedddd/NDHU_UAV_Fall/Final_Project/README.md

 # NDHU_UVA_2023

 `NDHU_UVA_2023` project belongs to the 2023 Unmanned Aerial Vehicle in Mobile Networks at National Dong Hwa University.
-It encompasses use
+The purpose of this project is to frame photographs and videos for 3-D modeling

 ## Contents